chidiwilliams/chidiwilliams.com/content/post/goto-reconsidered.md

 }
 ```

 Again, there are other ways to write this matcher.
 We could use loops and breaks or a generic regex library[^enx] in place of the GOTO statements.
-But if we don't have such a library, or we don't want to use one, GOTOs can be a simple, clear way to represent the different states and transitions of a finite-state machine.
+But if we don't have such a library or we don't want to use one, GOTOs can be a simple, clear way to represent the states and transitions of a finite-state machine.

 [^enx]: Interestingly, some regex libraries like [re2](https://en.wikipedia.org/wiki/RE2_(software)) work by generating finite-state machines like ours.

 ## Support

-**JavaScript** and **Java** both don't support GOTO, but they have labelled continues and breaks to skip over or exit nested loops. **Java** once had GOTO, but [it was removed in its early days](https://www.youtube.com/watch?v=9ei-rbULWoA&t=1045s).
+**JavaScript** and **Java** both don't support GOTO, but they have labelled continues and breaks to repeat or exit nested loops. **Java** once had GOTO, but [it was removed in its early days](https://www.youtube.com/watch?v=9ei-rbULWoA&t=1045s).

 **Python** also doesn't have GOTO, but some libraries mimic the functionality.
 [One library](http://entrian.com/goto/) uses [trace](https://docs.python.org/3/library/trace.html#module-trace) to change the program execution, and [another](https://github.com/snoack/python-goto) works by rewriting the compiled bytecode.
 One **Ruby** [library](https://github.com/bb/ruby-goto) also adds GOTO to the language by rescuing raised exceptions and replaying the stack.
-These libraries are all experimental and should be used with caution.
+These libraries are all experimental.
+Use them with caution.

 Many other high-level programming languages have GOTO statements along with different safety controls.

 In **C**, the GOTO statement is local to a function: the statement must be in the same function as the label it is referring to.[^whd] And the jump can't enter the scope of a variable-length array or another variably-modified type.[^lwn] In **C++**, the jump also can't enter the scope of any automatic variables.[^xgw]

 [^whd]: C also provides [`setjmp`](https://en.cppreference.com/w/cpp/utility/program/setjmp) and [`lngjmp`](https://en.cppreference.com/w/cpp/utility/program/lngjmp), however.
-The complementary functions can perform non-local jumps across multiple levels of function calls.
+When combined, these functions can perform non-local jumps across multiple levels of function calls.
 GOTO on steroids.
 [^xgw]: [https://en.cppreference.com/w/cpp/language/goto](https://en.cppreference.com/w/cpp/language/goto)
 [^lwn]: [https://en.cppreference.com/w/c/language/goto](https://en.cppreference.com/w/c/language/goto)

-In **Go**, GOTO can also only jump to a statement within the same function, and it must not cause any variables to come into scope that were not in scope at the point of the GOTO.[^lwm] Similarly, in **PHP**, a GOTO statement can't jump into a function or method, or out of one.
-The target label must be within the same file and context.[^jwk] In both languages, GOTO can't jump into a loop or switch structure, but can jump out of them, to exit deeply nested loops, for example.
+In **Go**, GOTO can also only jump to a statement within the same function, and it must not cause any variable to come into scope that was not in scope at the point of the GOTO.[^lwm] Similarly, in **PHP**, a GOTO statement can't jump into a function or method or out of one.
+The target label must be within the same file and context.[^jwk] In both **Go** and **PHP**, GOTO can't jump into a loop or switch structure but can jump out of them to exit deeply nested loops.

 [^lwm]: [https://golang.org/ref/spec#Goto_statements](https://golang.org/ref/spec#Goto_statements)
 [^jwk]: [https://www.php.net/manual/en/control-structures.goto.php](https://www.php.net/manual/en/control-structures.goto.php)

-GOTO in **C#** is also function-scoped, although it can also jump from one case statement in a switch structure to another.[^jep]
+GOTO in **C#** is also function-scoped, although it can jump from one case statement to another within a switch structure.[^jep] In these languages, GOTO statements can still produce clear, readable, and maintainable programs when used thoughtfully.

 [^jep]: https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/goto

-In these languages, GOTO statements can still produce programs that are clear, readable, and maintainable when used carefully.

 ## Notes